learn-co-curriculum/phase-3-orms-find-or-create-by/README.md

 What happens when two Ruby objects get created using the same attributes?
 If we are trying to persist representations of such objects to a database, would we end up with essentially identical rows in our table?
 That would make for a very confusing database and our program would quickly become useless as a way to store and manage information.

-For example, lets say we have a `Song` class that produces individual song objects, each of which have a `name` and `album` attribute.
+For example, lets say we have a `Song` class that produces individual song objects, each of which has a `name` and `album` attribute.

-Nothing stops us from creating two objects, each of which have the exact same name and album.
+Nothing stops us from creating two objects, each of which has the exact same name and album.

 ```ruby
 hello = Song.new("Hello", "25")